-Immunizations are required to protect both students and patients.
-Additionally, clinical agencies and the School of Nursing also require additional immunizations, trainings, and/or screenings.
+Immunizations, training, and/or screenings are required by the School of Nursing and the clinical agencies.
 Evidence of receipt of all immunization requirements should be in the form of a signed statement from the healthcare provider or copy of titer results from an approved provider.
 Students who do not have proof of all required immunizations will be administratively withdrawn from all nursing classes.
 Please contact the Nursing Advisors for a complete and current list of the required immunizations (all immunizations, trainings, and screenings are at the student's expense).
-For more details, see Policy F_06.
+IUPUI Policy F\06